Best Inexpensive Home Dehumidifiers

 Dehumidifiers come in a variety of sizes, typically rated according to how many square feet they can dehumidify and how many pints of water they can produce in a day.
 Most home dehumidifiers are controlled by thermostats and humidity sensors so you can make the room as hot and dry as you wish.

 High humidity is just plain uncomfortable.
 It’s that hot, sticky feeling you just can’t shake.
-When it gets hot, it’s normal for your body to sweat as its way of cooling you down.
+When it gets hot, it’s normal for your body to sweat as its a way of cooling you down.
 But when it’s also super humid, your perspiration never dries completely, making you feel terminally damp, sticky, and just plain uncomfortable!

 If your windows on wet on the outside, chances are pretty good it’s raining.
 But when they’re drippy wet on the inside?
 That’s humidity, baby!
 An accumulation of condensation on the inside of windows is a clear sign of unreasonably high humidity.
 This is another sign that you could certainly benefit from a dehumidifier.